elmtree-askmo/cloudcannon-app/content/learn/mathematics/why-is-interval-selection-important-when-applying-the-rate-of-change-formula-to-nonlinear-functions.md

 url: /learn/mathematics/questions/why-is-interval-selection-important-when-applying-the-rate-of-change-formula-to-nonlinear-functions
 score: -1.0
 related_article1:
-    id: 163822
+    id: 163808
-    title: What implications do positive and negative rates of change have for function behavior?
+    title: >-
+        How can the average rate of change be calculated using a graph?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-implications-do-positive-and-negative-rates-of-change-have-for-function-behavior
+    url: /learn/mathematics/questions/how-can-the-average-rate-of-change-be-calculated-using-a-graph
 related_article2:
     id: 163826
+    title: >-
-    title: How do function intervals impact the calculation of the rate of change?
+        How do function intervals impact the calculation of the rate of change?
     subject: Mathematics
     url: /learn/mathematics/questions/how-do-function-intervals-impact-the-calculation-of-the-rate-of-change
 related_article3:
-    id: 163812
+    id: 163824
-    title: How is the slope formula adapted for non-linear functions?
+    title: >-
+        Why is accurate rate of change calculation important in mathematical modeling?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-the-slope-formula-adapted-for-nonlinear-functions
+    url: /learn/mathematics/questions/why-is-accurate-rate-of-change-calculation-important-in-mathematical-modeling
 related_article4:
-    id: 163810
+    id: 163819
-    title: Name three types of non-linear functions.
+    title: >-
+        What are the domain and range characteristics of square root functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/name-three-types-of-nonlinear-functions
+    url: /learn/mathematics/questions/what-are-the-domain-and-range-characteristics-of-square-root-functions
 related_article5:
-    id: 163812
+    id: 163815
-    title: How is the slope formula adapted for non-linear functions?
+    title: >-
+        What are the key characteristics of quadratic functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-the-slope-formula-adapted-for-nonlinear-functions
+    url: /learn/mathematics/questions/what-are-the-key-characteristics-of-quadratic-functions
 ---

 &nbsp;